AriFordsham/GHCWiki/trac-mod-python.md

 # Trac and mod_python

-Trac supports [ mod_python](http://www.modpython.org/), which speeds up Trac's response times considerably and permits use of many Apache features not possible with [tracd](trac-standalone)/mod_proxy.
+Trac supports [ mod_python](http://www.modpython.org/), which speeds up Trac's response times considerably, especially compared to [CGI](trac-cgi), and permits use of many Apache features not possible with [tracd](trac-standalone)/mod_proxy.

+These instructions are for Apache 2; if you are still using Apache 1.3, you may have some luck with [ TracModPython2.7](http://trac.edgewall.org/intertrac/wiki%3ATracModPython2.7).

 ## Simple configuration